assettcu/adauth/README.md

 2. Unzip package.
 3. Open your wordpress site in a windows explorer (not internet explorer).
 4. Navigate to wp-content/plugins and open the folder.
 You should see all of your site's plugins.
-5. Copy the "adauth" folder (not the zip) from the package under the "wordpress-plugin" folder.
+5. Copy the "adauth" folder from the package under the "wordpress-plugin" folder.
 6. Paste this into the wp-content/plugins folder.

 You will still need to activate the plugin after you've installed it.
 Either login to the backend and activate it under the plugin's tab or do it manually through the database.